Third Gender Act (Germany): Legislative history

-Germany established a third positive gender option because, on 10 October 2017, the Federal Constitutional Court's ruled that it was constitutionally necessary.
+Germany established a third positive gender option because, on 10 October 2017, the Federal Constitutional Court ruled that it was constitutionally necessary.
 The court decided that it was unconstitutional to refuse a third positive gender option for people "not clearly identifiable" as female or male, citing Articles 1, 2, and 3 of the German constitution.
-This ruling came in response to a constitutional complaint by Vanja, an at the time 26-year-old intersex person from Leipzig.
-Vanja had sued his way up to the constitutional court.
+This ruling came in response to a constitutional complaint by Vanja, a 26-year-old intersex person from Leipzig at the time.
+Vanja had appealed his case up to the Constitutional Court.

 The constitutional court ruling for the right to a third gender came shortly after federal elections in 2017.
 The elections led to the formation of a grand coalition of Christian Democrats, Social Democrats and the Christian Social Union.
 The coalition agreement was signed on 12 March 2018, and Horst Seehofer (Christian Social Union) became minister of the interior.

 Minister Seehofer's legal draft provided for the third gender to be called "other" (anderes).
 However, justice minister Katarina Barley and family minister Franziska Giffey, both of the social democrats, blocked this proposal.
 In their view, "other" was disparaging.
 Barley favoured "further" (weiteres) while Giffey preferred "inter/diverse" (inter/divers).

 The government draft, hashed out within the grand coalition, settled on a third gender entry called divers, as well as an option for an empty gender entry.